jlorsal/relecov_biohackaton/group4/Group4_Tasks.md

 - At the nucleotide level, we saw some divergences across the viral genome, probably related to how IonTorrent (IRMA?) and ViralRecon process the allele frequencies at the variant calling and consensus steps.
 - We suggest widening the benchmarking using tens of samples (provided by Joan) to find other mismatches and study in detail some of the discrepancies (i.e. nucleotides close to primer ends, deletions of two and three AA, etc.).
 - We clean-the-house at the sFTP site to upload more IonTorrent files for Day 3.
+- We need the IonTorrent SARS-CoV-2 protocol primer manifest BED files!

   <p align="right" dir="auto">
    <a href="#home" title="Up">